Harrell Investment Partners LLC Has $2.26 Million Stake in Trane Technologies plc (NYSE:TT)

 The company also recently announced a quarterly dividend, which will be paid on Friday, December 31st.
 Investors of record on Friday, December 3rd will be given a $0.59 dividend.
 The ex-dividend date is Thursday, December 2nd.
 This represents a $2.36 annualized dividend and a yield of 1.30%.
 Trane Technologies’s dividend payout ratio (DPR) is currently 52.91%.

 TT has been the subject of a number of recent analyst reports.
-Wells Fargo & Company initiated coverage on Trane Technologies in a research report on Thursday, October 7th.
-They set an “underweight” rating and a $163.00 target price for the company.
 JPMorgan Chase & Co. cut Trane Technologies from a “neutral” rating to an “underweight” rating and set a $160.00 target price for the company. in a research report on Monday, August 9th.
 They noted that the move was a valuation call.
-Credit Suisse Group upped their target price on Trane Technologies from $196.00 to $214.00 and gave the stock an “outperform” rating in a research report on Thursday, August 5th.
-Deutsche Bank Aktiengesellschaft increased their price objective on Trane Technologies from $184.00 to $203.00 and gave the company a “hold” rating in a research report on Wednesday, July 14th.
-Finally, Argus increased their price objective on Trane Technologies from $200.00 to $220.00 and gave the company a “buy” rating in a research report on Thursday, August 5th.
+Argus upped their target price on Trane Technologies from $200.00 to $220.00 and gave the stock a “buy” rating in a research report on Thursday, August 5th.
+Deutsche Bank Aktiengesellschaft upped their target price on Trane Technologies from $184.00 to $203.00 and gave the stock a “hold” rating in a research report on Wednesday, July 14th.
+Wells Fargo & Company began coverage on Trane Technologies in a research report on Thursday, October 7th.
+They set an “underweight” rating and a $163.00 target price for the company.
+Finally, Credit Suisse Group increased their price objective on Trane Technologies from $196.00 to $214.00 and gave the company an “outperform” rating in a research report on Thursday, August 5th.
 Three equities research analysts have rated the stock with a sell rating, four have given a hold rating and six have issued a buy rating to the company.
 According to data from MarketBeat, the company has a consensus rating of “Hold” and an average price target of $184.50.

 In other Trane Technologies news, EVP Raymond D. Pittard sold 4,256 shares of the stock in a transaction on Wednesday, August 4th.
 The stock was sold at an average price of $200.06, for a total transaction of $851,455.36.
 Following the completion of the transaction, the executive vice president now directly owns 82,954 shares in the company, valued at $16,595,777.24.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
 Also, insider Michael W. Lamach sold 126,724 shares of the firm’s stock in a transaction on Wednesday, September 1st.
 The shares were sold at an average price of $197.45, for a total value of $25,021,653.80.
 Following the completion of the sale, the insider now owns 257,340 shares of the company’s stock, valued at $50,811,783.
 The disclosure for this sale can be found here.
 0.74% of the stock is owned by company insiders.